brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 21 bht.md

 2. "The variety of the divine wisdom is again hinted at in all that we ask or think."
 3. "Christ is the spiritual sphere of this praise, throughout all ages, world without end."

+### Philip Schaff:
+1. "'To Him' sums up emphatically all that has been said."
+2. "The sphere 'in' which the glory is given is defined in a two-fold manner: 'in the Church,' since here the glory is ascribed; 'in Christ Jesus,' since only in fellowship with Him can it be offered."
+3. "This is the literal rendering of an accumulation of terms, peculiar to this passage, but unmistakably pointing to eternity, though its unending duration is set forth in conceptions borrowed from the successive periods of time."

 ### Archibald T. Robertson:
 1. "In the church, the general church, the body of Christ."
 2. "And in Christ Jesus, the head of the glorious church."